qx-ventures/qxchain/docs/architecture.md

 # Architecture

-QX Chain has a three-layer architecture that separates blockchain consensus from AI verification.
+QX Chain has a two-layer architecture that separates blockchain consensus from permissioned AI execution.

 ## Consensus Layer